bpeterso2000/sliced/docs/source/howto.rst

 Helper functions
 ----------------

-:funct:`slices`  slice a sequence using specified dialect (supports slice lists) :funct:`slice_`  same as slices (faster, but doesn't support slice lists) :funct:`cut`     same a slices, but dialect is hard-coded to 'unix_cut'
+:py:func:`slices`  slice a sequence using specified dialect (supports slice lists) :py:funct:`slice_`  same as slices (faster, but doesn't support slice lists) :py:funct:`cut`     same a slices, but dialect is hard-coded to 'unix_cut'

 Examples::